sertansenturk/cookiecutter-ds-docker/{{ cookiecutter.repo_slug }}/docs/04_documentation.rst

    make sphinx-html

 The above command builds a docker image called ``{{ cookiecutter.github_username }}/{{ cookiecutter.repo_slug }}/sphinx``.
 It then starts a container from the image and renders the documentation (including automatic Python API documentation from docstrings).
-You can then access the documentation by opening ``./docs/_build/html/index.html`` on your browser.
+You can access the documentation by opening ``./docs/_build/html/index.html`` on your browser.